antipasta/WWW-JSON/README.md

 Joe Papperello <antipasta@cpan.org>

 # SEE ALSO

+\-Net::OAuth2 - For making OAuth2 signed requests with WWW::JSON

 \-App::Adenosine - Using this on the command line definitely served as some inspiration for WWW::JSON.